siyuan-bruce/siyuan-bruce.github.io/about.md

 key: page-about
 ---

 My name is Siyuan Jin (金思远).
 Currently, I am working on Quantum Computing & DLT research at HSBC Lab.
 My job is to study how to leverage technology to empower business.
+I interviewed many PhDs for quantum scientists for HSBC Lab.

 ---